abinit/abinit/doc/developers/new_testsuite.md

 ## Presentation

-### A name for the project ?
+### A name for the project

-- ABINEAT: ABInit NEw physics Aware Testing
-- NEAT: New Abinit Testing
+NEAT: NEw Abinit Test system
-- ABINUTS / NUTS: New Unit Testing System / New Unit Test Suite

 ### Principle